 Coastal Bend Air Quality Partnership Background

-The Coastal Bend Air Quality Partnership (formerly the Corpus Christi Air Quality Group (Group) was established in 1995 when Corpus Christi was very close to violating ozone air quality standards set forth by the Environmental Protection Agency (EPA).
-The Group works to stay abreast of local ozone levels, seek funding for air quality programs, and identify and implement programs best suited to reduce ozone-causing emissions in our air.
-Examples of programs that the Group has implemented are research monitors and analysis, vehicle emissions tests and repair vouchers, community education, installation of pollution prevention equipment at area industry and more.
-For more detail on the many programs that the Group has provided, please see the Group’s Ozone Advance report of activities. https://www.epa.gov/advance/texas-corpus-christi
+The Coastal Bend Air Quality Partnership (formerly the Corpus Christi Air Quality Group) was established in 1995 when Corpus Christi was very close to violating ozone air quality standards set forth by the Environmental Protection Agency (EPA).
+The Partnership works to stay abreast of local ozone levels, seek funding for air quality programs, and identify and implement programs best suited to reduce ozone-causing emissions in our air.
+Examples of programs that the Partnership has implemented are research monitors and analysis, vehicle emissions tests and repair vouchers, community education, installation of pollution prevention equipment at area industry and more.
+For more detail on the many programs that the Partnership has provided, please see the Partnership’s Ozone Advance report of activities. https://www.epa.gov/advance/texas-corpus-christi

-The purpose of the Group and its activities is to keep Corpus Christi air healthy and in compliance with EPA standards.
-Participants in the Group include individuals from area municipal and county government, business and industry, local universities, public agencies, a regional planning organization, the military and the news media.
+The purpose of the Partnership and its activities is to keep Nueces and San Patricio county air healthy and in compliance with EPA standards.
+Participants in the Partnership include individuals from area municipal and county government, business and industry, local universities, public agencies, a regional planning organization, the military and the news media.